NoFishLikeIan/nofishlikeian.github.io/content/pages/about.md

 <br/><br/>

 Hello!
-I am Andrea Titton a PhD candidate at the University of Amsterdam.
+I am Andrea Titton a PhD candidate at the [CENDEF](https://cendef.uva.nl/) (University of Amsterdam)

 ## Current research

-I work on production networks in Economics.
-How do firms make decision about input goods?
+My work is on production networks in Economics: How do firms make decision about input goods?
 How do these decision induce a production network?
 Can a crisis trigger a phase transition in production networks?

-I mainly focus on theoretically simplifying endogenous production network models using graphons and analysing data using spectral graph theory (e.g. [trophic analysis]({filename}/articles/trophicanalysis.md)).
+Currently my main focus is on theoretically simplifying endogenous production network models using graphons and analysing data using spectral graph theory (e.g. [trophic analysis]({filename}/articles/trophicanalysis.md)).

 <br/><br/>